What I Like About You (The Romantics song)

-"What I Like About You" is a song by American rock band the Romantics.
-Written by band members Wally Palmar, Mike Skill and Jimmy Marinos in 1979, the song is included on the band's self-titled debut album (1980), and was also released as a single in late 1979.
+"What I Like About You" is a song by American rock band the Romantics, released in December 1979 as the lead single from their 1980 self-titled debut album.
+The song was written by band members Wally Palmar, Mike Skill and Jimmy Marinos.
 Marinos, the band's drummer, is the lead vocalist on the song.
 The band filmed a music video for the song that appeared frequently on MTV during the early 1980s.

-Michael Morales took the song even higher in 1989, Lillix also sang this song in 2003 and 5 Seconds of Summer covered the song in their 2014 self-titled debut album.
+Covers of the song include versions by Michael Morales in 1989, by Lillix in 2003 on the Freaky Friday soundtrack as well as in The WB comedy series What I Like About You, and by 5 Seconds of Summer for their 2014 self-titled debut album.